Thorfinn (Vinland Saga): Characterization and themes

 Thorfinn's growth was inspired by Olaf Tryggvason due to how they change from slaves to pacifists (left) while the search for Vinland serves as a major escape from the violence, a theme the author wants to focus on (right).

-The early life of Thorfinn involves his desire to seek adventures around the world.
-His desire to be a warrior worries his father Thors who tries to educate him by claiming he should not have enemies.
+Thorfinn's childhood involves his desire to seek adventures around the world.
+His desire to be a warrior worries his father, Thors, who tries to educate him by claiming he should not have enemies.
 Yukimura emphasizes that these teachings reflect how people often feel the need to compete with each other to succeed at life.
 Instead, Thorfinn has to learn that he should only do things he love rather than joining the Vikings which were common in such era.
-However, Thorfinn becomes corrupted when marauders kill his father, Thors.
-The young Thorfinn becomes corrupted with rage, relinquishing his humanity to become a warrior, something the first opening theme of the anime series highlights.
-As a symbolism for his transformation into a warrior, Yukimura has Thorfinn constantly carry Thors' dagger he gives before dying.
-Thorfinn was also mean to wear Leif's hairdress as it is claimed warrior wear should items.
+However, Thorfinn becomes corrupted with rage when marauders kill his father, relinquishing his humanity to become a warrior, something the first opening theme of the anime series highlights.
+As a symbol of his transformation into a warrior, Yukimura has Thorfinn constantly carry the dagger Thors gave him before dying.
+Thorfinn was also meant to wear Leif's headdress, as it is claimed only a warrior may wear it.
 However, the author found it redundant and Thorfinn only keeps the dagger in the first story arc as a form of memento.
 Thorfinn's relationship with his father and Askeladd was based on Yukimura's thoughts when he became a father.
-The author regards the father and son relationship as a common theme Vinland Saga explores.
+Yukimura regards the father and son relationship as a common theme Vinland Saga explores.
 Due to Thorfinn's harsh upbringing, Yukimura said there was little room for humor involving Thorfinn in the first story arc.
-As a result, Yukimura created more characters like Thorkell who are often the subject of comedy due to their personalities contrasting with that of Thorfinn.
-Askeladd's death in first story arc causes a mental breakdown on the protagonist to the point it feels for him like seeing Thors dying again as a result of still feeling his enemy was another father.
+As a result, Yukimura created more characters like Thorkell, who are often the subject of comedy due to their personalities contrasting with that of Thorfinn.
+Askeladd's death in the first story arc causes Thorfinn to have a mental breakdown to the point it feels like seeing Thors dying again as a result of still feeling his enemy was another father.